Curious if you can really make money from robocalls and unsolicited text messages sent to your cellphone via those pesky

 Step 3: Research the Robocallers

 Some representatives will refuse to provide you with information if they think you are asking too many questions.
 If this is the case, there are other ways to find details about the business online.

 Step 4: Save Your Phone Records

 To prove that you’ve been contacted by a robocaller without permission, locate the phone records that show when the company called your phone.
 It may be once, or it may be multiple times.
-Take note of each time the robodialler called your number.
+Take note of each time the robodialer called your number.

 Also, save any recordings left on your voicemail.